Skip to content

 Tinder dominates with raw numbers.
 As of 2026, Tinder reports 75 million monthly active users worldwide, while OkCupid has approximately 25 million.
 In the U.S., Tinder commands 52% market share among dating apps.

-When we tested both apps in major cities, Tinder showed far more potential matches in the same geographic area.
+In major cities, Tinder typically shows far more potential matches in the same geographic area.
 Rural areas favor Tinder even more heavily.
 Small towns might have many Tinder users but only a handful of active OkCupid profiles.

 Age Demographics Differ Significantly: